Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 You must be registered with the Health and Care Professions Council (HCPC) to work as a music therapist in the UK.
 This involves completing professional training at postgraduate level at one of the following institutions approved by the HCPC:

 Graduates from these programmes are eligible to apply for HCPC registration.
 Visit the HCPC website for a current list of approved courses.
-Once qualified, you can also join the British Association for Music Therapy (BAMT) as a practitioner member.
+You can also join the British Association for Music Therapy (BAMT) as a trainee member while studying and as a practitioner member once qualified.

-Courses last two years (full time) or three to four years part time.
+Courses usually last two or three years, depending on the institution, with options for studying full or part time.
 Clinical placements form part of your training and cover a range of work settings and client groups.

 You'll need a high level of practical musicianship, as well as academic and personal skills, to get a place on a training course.
 Although many applicants have a music degree or equivalent, it's also possible to get a place on a course if your degree is in another subject, as long as you can show proficiency in musical performance.
 An equivalent professional qualification or extensive experience in a related field may also be acceptable.